Sumbawa Nusa Tenggara, Indonesia Travel Guide

 Wi-Fi is available in most mid-range to luxury accommodations, and some coffee shops or restaurants in larger towns like Sumbawa Besar or Bima.
 Connectivity can be slow or intermittent, especially in remote areas.

 Bahasa Indonesia is the official language.
-English is spoken by staff in surf camps and higher-end resorts.
-Proficiency among locals outside these tourist areas is still restricted.
+English is spoken among staff in surf camps and higher-end resorts.
+Proficiency among locals outside these tourist regions is still restricted.

 Learning a few basic Indonesian phrases is valued by locals.